MUK94/MUK94/README.md

 - 👋 Hi, I’m Mouctar
-- 👀 I’m interested in JavaScript and Python
+- 👀 I’m interested in Python
 - 🌱 I’m Mastering Python
 - 💞️ I’m looking to collaborate on Python projects for junior and intermediate developers
 - 📫 How to reach me ...
 Twitter @MouctarDaka